 Milwaukee 20” Jobsite Organizer

-There’s no point in having all the little things you need to be efficient if you can’t find the little things when you need them.
+There’s no point in having all the little things you need, but then can’t find the little things when you need them.
 That’s where organizer trays and cases come in.
 Trouble is, most of them are bad.
 I know because I’ve used and trashed different ones over the years.
-The typical faults are all the same: lids and clasps that fail; internal dividers that fail to keep small items separate; designs that are too small to be useful on a jobsite.
-The Milwaukee organizer is a serious solution that works.
+The typical faults are all the same: lids and clasps fail; internal dividers fail to keep small items separate; designs that are too small to be useful on a jobsite.
+The Milwaukee organizer is a serious solution that works; pricey, but works well.

 Successful home improvements, woodworking, mechanical work and building comes down to dealing successfully with a bunch of little details.
 And many of these details come down to small but essential things.
 Get the right kind of little things going for you, and you’ll find the big things fall into place better.